pingcap/blog/tidb-in-shopee.md

 ![Data collection and processing in the risk control system](media/data-collection-and-processing-in-the-risk-control-system.png)
 <div class="caption-center"> Figure 3: Data collection and processing in the risk control system </div>

 This approach began to show its limitations as the major shopping season approached.
 During one major 2018 promotion event, the number of orders exceeded 11 million, 4.5 times larger than the previous year.
-On December 12, 2018, another major online shopping day known as “Double 12”, the number of orders reached an all-time high in Shopee history -- 12 million.
+On December 12, 2018, another major online shopping day known as "Double 12", the number of orders reached an all-time high in Shopee history -- 12 million.

 Although we enabled [InnoDB Transparent Page Compression](https://dev.mysql.com/doc/refman/8.0/en/innodb-page-compression.html) to compress the data size by half and increased the MySQL server storage space from 2.5TB to 6TB as a temporary fix, we knew we needed a horizontally scalable database solution for the long term.